Education Research Current Organisation and Cooperation NL

 • Course Registration (Add/Drop) Deadlines

-Below you can find the deadlines to add and drop courses for the academic year 2023/2024.
-Note that the deadline to add new courses occurs earlier than the deadline to remove courses, which means you will not have a chance to "try out" your courses before they start.
+Below you can find the deadlines to add and drop courses for the 2024/2025 academic year.
+Note that the deadline to add new courses usually occurs earlier than the deadline to remove courses, which means you will not have a chance to "try out" your courses before they start.
 Also note that if you are enrolled in a minor programme, you are only permitted to drop period 3 courses unless you want to drop the whole minor.

 For courses that take place during two periods (courses in period 1+2 or 4+5), the registration deadline of the period in which the course starts always applies (period 1 for period 1+2 courses).
 If a course lists more than one period, this course is continuous and you must participate in both periods.